schinckel/django-subquery/README.md

 ## Supported versions:

-This package has been mildly tested with Django 1.8.

-This is only an interim package, until the referenced PR has been merged.
+This package is in production use with Django 1.8, but should work with any version of Django from 1.8 onwards.

 ## Unsupported features: